-- Coping: Some plants and animals are individually responsive (their life cycles adjust) to changing conditions. - Migration: The long-distance movement of plants and animals often due to seasonal changes - Adaptation: An adaptation is a feature or behavior of an organism that develops over time that helps it survive in its environment.
-Over time, plant and animal species can genetically adapt to changing climatic conditions.
+- Coping: Some plants and animals are individually responsive (their life cycles adjust) to changing conditions. - Migration: The long-distance movement of plants and animals is often due to seasonal changes. - Adaptation: An adaptation is a feature of an organism that has developed over time that helps it survive in its environment.

-- Extirpation: When a species dies out or becomes extinct in a particular region, but still exists elsewhere - Extinction: When a species dies out entirely
+- Extirpation: When a species dies out or becomes extinct in a particular region, but still exists elsewhere. - Extinction: When a species dies out entirely.